philippe-gregoire/SmartLampLabs/Lab1_SmartLampConnect.md

   Lab 1.2.
 Create an account on the IBM Cloud Watson IoT platform.
   Lab 1.3.
 Connecting the SmartLamp to the IoT platform, defining and cataloging devices Lab 2.1.
 Create a Watson IoT dashboard to view the data.
   Lab 2.2.
-Creation of an interactive dashboard to control the lighting of the lamp.
+Complement the dashboard with Actions to control the lighting of the lamp.
   Lab 2.3.
-Creation of an automatic lamp control mechanism.
+Implement an automatic lamp control mechanism.

 # 1. Getting started and connectivity
 For the exercise, the lamps are connected on the internet via the Raspberry Pi.